A vegan take on the classic Aussie Weis Mango Ice Cream Bars! A creamy mango ice cream topped with coconut ice cream perfect for a Summery treat.

 To make the ice cream base, all you have to do is blend those four ingredients until they are as smooth as possible then pour it into your ice cream maker!

-Halve the mixture then set one aside in the freezer.
+Churn it according to the manufacturer's instructions.
+Halve the mixture then set one half aside in the freezer.

 Vegan mango ice cream layer

 Before making the ice cream base, we need to prep the flavour for the mango layer by, you guessed it, blending frozen mangoes!

 Then process the frozen mangoes with half of the vanilla base.
 Spread it into your ice cream/cake tin and wait patiently.